 All members are required to contribute 10% of their earnings to the Plan.
-Tier Two members contributed 7% of their earnings to the Plan through December 16, 2020.
 If a member terminates employment before becoming eligible to receive benefits, the accumulated contributions will be returned to the member plus interest at 3% per year.

 The City is to contribute such amounts as are necessary to maintain the actuarial soundness of the Plan and to provide the Plan with assets sufficient to meet the benefits to be paid to the participants.
-For the year ended September 30, 2022, the Plan's actuary determined that the required City and Broward County Sheriff's Office total contribution was \$11,109,716.
+For the year ended September 30, 2024, the Plan's actuary determined that the required City and Broward County Sheriff's Office total contribution was \$18,623,643.
 This amount was contributed in full.